General manager (gridiron football)

-A general manager (GM) in American football is a sports management executive that typically oversees rosters and contracts for a team.
+A general manager (GM) in gridiron football is a sports management executive that typically oversees rosters and contracts for a team.
 GMs answer directly to the team's owner in such an organizational model and are viewed as the team's most senior position in football operations.
 Notable National Football League (NFL) general managers include Tex Schramm, Bill Polian, Ron Wolf, Bobby Beathard, Gil Brandt, and George Young.

 Professional football

 The general manager (GM) is typically the head of football operations, which includes leading the scouting department and being responsible for handling free agent transactions and contract negotiations with players and coaches.
 The scouting department's role is to evaluate college football players entering the annual NFL draft.
 During the NFL Combine, general managers will interview players.

 Many GMs begin their front office career as an assistant scout and are promoted into roles such as director of college scouting or vice president of player personnel before being GM.
 The GM is also responsible for negotiating contracts with players and coaches.
 As with head coaches and some players, GMs are required by the NFL to attend press conferences with the media.
 During the season, general managers will work 100 hours or more a week.
 Pro Football Hall of Fame general managers include Tex Schramm, Bill Polian, Ron Wolf, Bobby Beathard, Gil Brandt, and George Young.